ausome-maps/ausome-data-scripts/README.md

     ```
     ./scripts/osm-school-downloader.py transform-to-simplified-json
     ```
 - **download-nodes:** this uses Overpass Turbo API to download the `amenity=school` from OSM.
-This will produce an output folder containing the GeoJSON files of the downloaded nodes..
+This will produce an output folder containing the GeoJSON files of the downloaded nodes.
    ```
    ./scripts/osm-school-downloader.py download-nodes
    ```